Lesa Lesa: Production

 12B film producer Vikram Singh hired Shaam and composer Harris Jayaraj again for his next venture directed by veteran Priyadarshan.
 The story of the film was partially adapted from the 1998 Malayalam film Summer in Bethlehem, which was written by Ranjith, and Priyadarshan developed a new screenplay.
 The project initially developed under the title Kanmani Nee Vara Kaathirunthen, before the makers changed it to Lesa Lesa after hearing the song composed by Jayaraj for the film.

 Lesa Lesa became the first film Trisha had signed, and she recalled that she had been trying to avoid films until she finished college but Priyadarshan's offer was "irresistible".
 She revealed she had no idea about the script of Lesa Lesa when she agreed to do the film and only later did Shaam and her have a one-hour narration of the script.
-During the making of the film, Trisha was dubbed as the "most happening debutante in Tamil film industry", and signed on to three other projects before the release of Lesa Lesa – Enakku 20 Unakku 18, Mounam Pesiyadhe and Jana (then known as Thiruda), which she later opted out from.
+During the making of the film, Trisha was dubbed as the "most happening debutante in Tamil film industry", and signed on to three other projects before the release of Lesa Lesa – Enakku 20 Unakku 18, Mounam Pesiyadhe and Jana (then known as Thiruda), but she later opted out from Jana.
 The story of the film also required a guest appearance and Priyadarshan chose Madhavan for the role, despite initially considering Arjun.
 The team also hired Radharavi and Sathyapriya along with four comedians – Vivek, Sreenivasan, Cochin Haneefa and Innocent to play pivotal roles in the film.
 Art director Sabu Cyril constructed a house in Ooty for the film.
 Venket Ram took the film's principal photographs, while Siddharth Chandrasekhar of Mittra Media made his debut as a publicity designer with the project.

 In order to concentrate on the project, Vikram Singh briefly shelved his other venture, Sivakumar's Acham Thavir starring Madhavan and Jyothika.
 The team had a forty-day schedule at Ooty, beginning at 6 and winding up at 6.
 The film was initially set to release in the Diwali season of 2002 but was delayed.
 The film was to release on Pongal of 2003, but was delayed again.
 The delay meant that Lesa Lesa did not become Trisha's first film release, with pundits describing the film as "jinxed".